d-rideout/MeleeWizard/doc/HouseRules.md

 7. Do most all wizards have to spend one spell slot to learn literacy talent?

 8. Surely it makes no sense for characters to gain xp from 4-die rolls during combat.
+I am excluding these.
+Too much trouble to keep track.

 9. TFT seems to neglect the weight of coins.
 A coin is about 25g.
 I may use 20g since it is more composite so arithmetic is easier?
 So 100 weigh 2.0 kg.
 Not negligible!